joeldipops/StealthJrpg/README.md

 ## Struggle Skills
 Can only be used when in the Caught Status and only against the mob that caught you

+As a nice-to-have, maybe could have some sort of rythm game/qtes for struggle skills to add some sizzle.
+Have to put this out of my mind for now and focus on the core mechanics..........

 ### Analyze
 - Detailed list of enemy's stats and vulnerabilites.
 Some kind of dice roll will determine how comprehensive this is.
 The luck of this roll can be improved somehow...